SmartLayer/OneDrive-ACL-Manager/README.md

 # OneDrive ACL Manager (TCL Version)

-A TCL/Tk-based tool for managing Access Control Lists (ACLs) in OneDrive using the Microsoft Graph API with OAuth tokens from rclone configuration.
+A TCL/Tk-based tool for auditing and managing Access Control Lists (ACLs) across OneDrive folder hierarchies using the Microsoft Graph API with OAuth tokens from rclone configuration.

+## Primary Use Case

+**Recursive ACL Auditing**: When management asks "Who has access to our Financial folder?", you need to scan not just the top-level folder, but all subfolders.
+A terminated employee might have been granted access to specific subfolders while lacking access to the parent - a common security oversight.
+This tool recursively scans entire folder hierarchies to ensure complete visibility of access permissions.

 ## Features

+- **Recursive ACL scanning** - Audit complete folder hierarchies to find all access grants
-- List permissions for OneDrive items
+- List permissions for OneDrive items at any depth
-- Scan for folders and files with ACL permissions across your OneDrive
+- Scan folders and files with smart pruning for inherited permissions
-- Find items explicitly shared with specific users
+- Find items explicitly shared with specific users across folder trees
-- Remove user permissions (with dry-run mode)
+- Remove user permissions recursively with dry-run mode
 - Invite users to folders with inherited permissions
 - Dual interface: GUI (Tcl/Tk) and command-line
 - Direct API access using rclone OAuth tokens